 I realized that this is no longer about my food choices.
 We were now living in a world where people are being bullied for their healthy food choices or health bullying.
 And this is completely unacceptable!

 If you are being bullied for being healthy, please know that you are not the only one.
 Health bullying is someone making fun of you choosing not to eat that piece of frosty cake, or you asking for gluten-free options, or you drinking a green smoothie.
-People experience it is a variety of ways, but it results in making you feel ashamed of your food choices and how you generally decide to live your life.
+People experience it is a variety of ways, but

 How Did We Get From Fat-Shaming To Health-Bullying?